nipsalvin/nipsalvin/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working with Python, HTML, Django & PostgreSQL
+- 🔭 I’m currently working with Python, HTML, Java, MySQL & PostgreSQL
 - 🌱 I’m currently learning how to use Odoo
 - 👯 I’m looking to collaborate on Web apps & Games
 - 🤔 I’m looking for help with Java